Teach & Learn

 KIDS CLUB meets two to three times a month for children 3 and up and are invited for a time of stories, crafts, and songs during the first part of 10 AM worship.
 Children return during to participate for Holy Communion.

-Adult Forums - special times scheduled to discuss topics and current issues that impact our Christian life and faith.
+Adult Forums - Join us to discuss current topics and issues that impact our Christian life and faith.

 Bible Study Opportunities